ThomasHeinThura/Tensorflow_projects/README.md

     > 5. sarasm dataset
 * For those who want to make models.
 This is best practice to use `Jupyter notebook` at first.
 Because you can adjust and check for preparing data, input-output shape, and models.
 Stand-alone python files are for a direct run.
 *  In some folders, there are readme files for showing results, difficulties, opinions, further study and future improvement.
+* In some models, I train with functional API.